Skip to main content

 When to Visit

 Spring (April-May) offers Daejeon's most enchanting weather, with cherry blossoms adorning Expo Park and temperatures ranging 15-22°C (59-72°F).
 Rainfall averages 100mm monthly, perfect for comfortable sightseeing.
 This peak season sees hotel rates increase 25-30%.
 Summer (June-August) brings hot, humid conditions with temperatures reaching 30°C (86°F) and heavy monsoon rains in July (300mm+).
 However, this is ideal for enjoying outdoor festivals and reduced accommodation costs (20-25% lower).
 The Daejeon Science Festival occurs in late April, while the Yuseong Hot Springs Festival runs through May.
-Autumn (September-November) delivers stunning foliage in Gyeryongsan National Park, with mild temperatures of 18-25°C (64-77°F) and minimal rainfall (80mm monthly).
+Autumn (September-November) delivers impressive foliage in Gyeryongsan National Park, with mild temperatures of 18-25°C (64-77°F) and minimal rainfall (80mm monthly).
 Peak autumn pricing applies in October.
 Winter (December-March) sees temperatures drop to -5°C to 5°C (23-41°F), offering the lowest accommodation rates (30-40% off peak) and authentic Korean winter experiences like ice fishing.
 Budget travelers should visit January-February, while families prefer the comfortable spring and autumn months.
 Business travelers find summer ideal for conference season.